 So as the Christmas baking season begins for me, I want to list some of my favorite cookies I’ve made and will make once again.

-As I have stated before, I like reading Joanne Fluke’s Hannah Swenson mystery series.
+As I have stated before, I like reading Joanne Fluke’s Hannah Swensen mystery series.
 The books are fun and easy to read.
 The added bonus is the author provides recipes.
 I have found the recipes for watermelon cookies and pretzel chocolate chip cookies in her book.
-This is another one of her reipes found in the Lemon Meringue Murder.
+This is another one of her recipes found in the Lemon Meringue Murder.

 I made these cookies once and I remembered people raved about their taste.
 They couldn’t believe the secret ingredient in these cookies.
 I do not know where I put my copy of the Lemon Meringue Murder so I lost the recipe.
 This week I decided to google the recipe and got lucky.